TrappedIonRice/Open-Quantum-system-simulation/README.md

 Functions:

+ion_system: define the class ions that can be used to store all physical parameters of ion-chain system with one laser drive, and compute basic physical quantities of the trapped ion system.

 sub-package opeartor:

 operator\spin: generate spin operators acting on the N ion spin space

 operator\phonon: generate phonon operators acting on the N ion phonon space

+sub-package interaction:

+interaction\spin_phonon: Compute ion-laser interaction Hamiltonian in resonant/ordinary interaction frame

+interaction\pure_spin: Construct spin interaction Hamiltonian for single-site electron transfer systems and double site-excitation transfer systems

 sub-package ising:

-ising\ion_system: define the class ions that can be used to store all physical parameters of ion-chain system and environment, compute basic
-physical quantities of the trapped ion system.

 ising\ising_ps: Generate the ion-laser Hamiltonian under pure spin approximation

-ising\ising_c:Compute the complete time-dependent ion-laser Hamiltonian for the ising coupling system
+ising\ising_c: Compute the complete time-dependent ion-laser Hamiltonian for the ising coupling system

-ising\ising_ce:Compute the complete time-dependent atomic-laser Hamiltonian in ordinary interaction frame for the 2 ion open qunatum system used to simulation electron transfer between acceptor and donor state in one site

-ising\ising_cex: Compute the complete time-dependent ion-laser Hamiltonian in ordinary interaction frame for the 3 ion open qunatum system used to simulate excitation transition between 2 sites

 sub-package transfer:

 transfer\elec_transfer: Construct Hamiltonian in reasonate rotating frame for the 2 ion open qunatum system used to simulation electron transfer between acceptor and donor state in one site

-transfer\exci_transfer: Construct Hamiltonian in reasonate rotating frame for the 3 ion open qunatum system used tosimulate excitation transition between 2 sites
+transfer\exci_transfer: Construct Hamiltonian in reasonate rotating frame for the 3 ion open qunatum system used to simulate excitation transition between 2 sites

+transfer\exci_operators: Construct quantum operators used in excitation transfer systems

+transfer\exci_operators: Compute the complete time-dependent Hamiltonian with anharmonic terms for  3 ion open qunatum system, laser field is only coupled to the ion on the side

+transfer\multicore: Functions for multi-core parallel computation using package multiprocess

 sub-package transfer: eigendiagram